PerharicC/CarbonDrift/README.md

 time = datetime(year = year, month = motnh, day = day, hour = hour)
 ```

-Next we must define the lon & lat values for seeding the elements.
+Next we must define the lon & lat values for **seeding** the elements.
 This can be easily achieved with two simple 1D numpy arrays.
-For a grid seeding, however, one should write the following code
+For a **grid seeding**, however, one should write the following code

 ```python
 #Get a meshgrid array for lons and lats corresponding to the grid of the given netCDF fie.